 <dt>Chief Executive Officer</dt>

-<dd>The highest-ranking executive in a company responsible for major decisions</dd>
+<dd>The highest-ranking executive in an organization.</dd>

 </dl>